 Member States shall take all necessary measures to promote low pesticide-input pest management, giving wherever possible priority to non-chemical methods, so that professional users of pesticides switch to practices and products with the lowest risk to human health and the environment among those available for the same pest problem.

-Especially we call for the SUD to be integrated into the Common Agricultural Policy hoping to get crop rotation back on the agenda, as number one priority of IPM according to Annex III to the SUD is crop rotation.
+We support the proposal of the European Commission to make this directive into a binding regulation.
+We advocate to improve the proposal and make it more ambitious.
+We also call for the SUD to be integrated into the Common Agricultural Policy.
+This should get crop rotation back on the agenda it is as the number one priority of IPM according to Annex III to the SUD.
 We also fight for the SUD principles to be integrated into other policies.

 For more information on low impact farming: http://www.low-impact-farming.info